SWojcik800/EventList/README.md

 ## Project purpose

-A mobile app capable of displaying information about upcoming Events created by app administrator.
+A mobile app capable of displaying information about upcoming Events created by an app administrator.

 ## Technologies nad methologies used